Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-\SK{All these studies on yielding described above primarily focused on the initial energy of the system, providing limited insights into the nature of the initial glass former, particularly its fragility, which is a crucial parameter for glass-forming liquids as it connects to various dynamical and structural properties such as dynamical heterogeneity, configurational entropy, violation of the Stokes-Einstein relation, glass forming ability and so on \cite{sastry2001relationship, scopigno2003fragility,ruocco2004landscapes,tanaka2005relationship,adhikari2021spatial,alba2022perspective}.
-In this article, we investigate whether yielding behavior is similar amongst different fragile glass formers.
-Through extensive computer simulations, we illustrate that the nature of the yielding transition can vary depending on the fragility of the initial glass.
-Additionally, we introduce an elastoplastic model that successfully reproduces the simulation results.
-The analysis of this model allows us to rationalize the observed changes in yielding behavior, attributing them to changes in energy barriers with the annealing history. }
+All these studies on yielding described above primarily focused on the initial energy of the system, providing limited insights into the nature of the initial glass former, notably its fragility, which characterises how rapidly the viscosity of the glass former increases as it approaches the putative glass transition point.
+Fragility is a crucial parameter for glass-forming liquids as it connects to various dynamical and structural properties such as dynamical heterogeneity, configurational entropy, violation of the Stokes-Einstein relation, glass-forming ability and so on \cite{sastry2001relationship, scopigno2003fragility, ruocco2004landscapes, tanaka2005relationship,yu2015strain,adhikari2021spatial,alba2022perspective}.
+In \cite{bhaumik2021role}, the authors present the oscillatory shear responses of two model glasses: Silica, a well-known strong glass that forms networks, and the Kob-Andersen Model, which is recognised as a fragile glass former.
+One can clearly see that the oscillatory shear yielding diagrams for these two models are very different, notably for well-annealed states below the critical energy. \SKfinal{The yield strain increases significantly with increasing annealing for the Kob-Andersen model ($\approx 46.6\%$), whereas for silica, the increase is modest ($\approx 4.3\%$).} The results inspired us to study the fundamental role of fragility in the yielding transition under oscillatory shear.